0xtal4/buffer-overflow-exercises/README.md

    0x0804886d <+106>:   ret
 End of assembler dump.
 ```
+</br>This 32bit binary is using _CDECl_ calling convenction.
+we'll not dive into it but the thing relevant to us in this calling convention is that
+in _CDECL_ function's arguments are **pushed onto the stack**
-We can break this long code into three main parts.
+We can break this long code into three main parts.</br>
 ```assembly
    0x0804882c <+41>:    push   0x8048b0a
    0x08048831 <+46>:    push   0x804a100
    0x08048836 <+51>:    call   0x8048610 <_ZStlsISt11char_traitsIcEERSt13basic_ostreamIcT_ES5_PKc@plt>
    0x0804883b <+56>:    add    esp,0x10
 ```
-^ Pushing the string ("Password: \n") to the stack before calling to an ostream function (printf)
+^ Pushing the string ("Password: \n") to the stack before calling to an ostream function (printf).
+Simply passing it as an argument to the function; according to _cdecl_ calling convention
 ```assembly
    0x0804883e <+59>:    sub    esp,0x8
    0x08048841 <+62>:    lea    eax,[ebp-0x28]